Watch: DDEV New Casual Webhosting Feature

 Note that if you just want to show a site to your colleagues or customers, you might get by just fine with the

 ddev share command, which requires no setup at all.
-And if you want a managed service, consider DDEV-Live with included Preview features or Pantheon.

 - Your server must be accessible on the internet

 - You must have control of your site’s DNS